dghighfill/unittesting/README.md

 * Define a class that we can test

 ## Chapter 2 Goals
+* Remove all the prints from the app.py
 * Setup Test Structure
 * Introduce Test Driven Development TDD
   * Write a failing test